 Download our report on Complaints about the NHS in England: Quarter 1 2019-20 [PDF 2.22 MB].

-For the first time, we have published data and information from the first quarter of this year on the complaints we received, assessed and investigated about health organisations, and recommendations we have made to the organisations we investigate.
+The report has data and information from the April to June 2020 on the complaints we received, assessed and investigated about health organisations.
+For the first time we have published information about recommendations we have made to the organisations we investigate.

 Some people come to us looking for an apology or explanation when something has gone wrong.
 Others are seeking financial compensation, while many just want to make sure the same mistake doesn’t happen again.